Types of Flowcharts

 Event-driven Process Chain (EPC) Diagram

-Event-Driven Process Chain (EPC) Diagram is a flowchart of business process modeling that uses the Events and Functions as key elements.
+Event-Driven Process Chain (EPC) Diagram is a flowchart of business process modeling that uses Events and Functions as key elements.
 EPC Diagram must start and end by the event.
 The function should always follow the event, i.e. the function creates a certain event (state).
-Documents, organizational units, process owners, information and control flows, elements of the information system have their graphic symbols.
+Documents, organizational units, process owners, information and control flows, and elements of the information system have their graphic symbols.
 The various connectors are provided.
 For branching of the process are used the logical operators AND, OR, XOR.

-The Event-driven Process Chain method was developed within the framework of the ARIS (Architecture of Integrated Information Systems) that is used by the large quantity of companies for business processes modeling, analyzing and redesigning.
-EPC is used on the lower levels of business model description, when you need to describe the detailed step-by-step execution of the business process, all executors and used objects.
-Event-Driven Process Chain Diagrams are simple and easy for understanding.
+EPC is used on the lower levels of business model description when you need to describe the detailed step-by-step execution of the business process, all executors, and used objects.
+Event-driven Process Chain Diagrams are simple and easy to understand.
 They are widely used in the IT field and software development.
+But it is needed the special stuff training for creating and understanding of EPC Diagrams.
+It is a disadvantage of this type of Flowcharts.

-• Modeling a business process
+- Modeling a business process.

-• Enterprise resource planning
+- Enterprise resource planning.

-• Business process improvement
+- Business process improvement.

-• Business process implementation
+- Business process implementation.

 Example 5.
 Event-driven Process Chain (EPC) Diagram